Extreme Rules (2019): Storylines

-SmackDown

 On the June 24 episode of Raw, after WWE Champion Kofi Kingston defeated both Kevin Owens and Sami Zayn in consecutive singles matches (both Kingston and Owens appearing via the wild card rule), Kingston was randomly attacked by Samoa Joe, who performed a uranage on Kingston.
 As referees tended to Kingston, Joe returned and applied the Coquina Clutch on him.
 Kingston was subsequently scheduled to defend the WWE Championship against Joe at Extreme Rules.
 On the following SmackDown, Dolph Ziggler, whom Kingston defeated to retain the title at Stomping Grounds, faced Kingston in a two out of three falls match in which if Ziggler won, he would have been added to the championship match, however, he was unsuccessful.

 At Stomping Grounds, Bayley retained the SmackDown Women's Championship against Raw's Alexa Bliss.
 Nikki Cross, who was in Bliss' corner, felt it was her fault that Bliss lost as she tried attacking Bayley during the match.
 On the following SmackDown, wild card guest Cross defeated Bayley, thus earning Bliss a rematch for the title at Extreme Rules.
-On the July 8 episode of Raw, Cross and wild card guest Bayley both competed in a Beat the Clock challenge with the winner deciding the stipulation of Bayley and Bliss' championship match.
+On the July 8 episode of Raw, Cross and wild card guest Bayley both competed in a Beat the Clock Challenge with the winner deciding the stipulation of Bayley and Bliss' championship match.
 Cross won and decided that the championship match would be a handicap match with Cross teaming with Bliss against Bayley.

 At Stomping Grounds, Daniel Bryan and Rowan retained the SmackDown Tag Team Championship against Heavy Machinery (Otis and Tucker).
 On the following SmackDown, The New Day's Big E and Xavier Woods defeated Bryan and Rowan in a non-title match, thus earning a title match at Extreme Rules.
 The following week, Heavy Machinery were added to the title match after defeating the team of Kevin Owens and Dolph Ziggler, thus changing the title match into a triple threat tag team match.

 Since being drafted to SmackDown during the 2019 WWE Superstar Shake-up in April, Aleister Black began appearing in ominous backstage promos in a dark room, awaiting a challenger.
 On the June 25 episode of SmackDown, there was a knock on Black's door, indicating that someone had accepted his challenge.
 The following week, however, Black stated that no one was at his door when he answered and said he would be waiting for them at Extreme Rules.
 On the July 9 episode, Raw's Cesaro was revealed as the mystery challenger.